CalculusBeginner

 5 Real-World Meaning

-Physics: velocity is the derivative of position with respect to time.
+Physics: velocity is the derivative of position for time.
 Acceleration is the derivative of velocity.
-Force equals mass times acceleration — Newton's second law is fundamentally about derivatives.
+Force equals mass times acceleration , Newton's second law is fundamentally about derivatives.

-Economics: marginal cost is the derivative of total cost with respect to quantity — the cost of producing one more unit.
+Economics: marginal cost is the derivative of total cost for quantity , the cost of producing one more unit.
 Marginal revenue is the derivative of revenue.
 Profit is maximized where marginal cost = marginal revenue, which is a derivative condition.

-Machine learning: neural networks are trained by minimizing a loss function using gradient descent — moving in the direction of the negative derivative (gradient) to find the minimum.
+In machine learning, training a neural network means minimizing a loss function, which is done by computing gradients, which are derivatives.
+Every AI model that exists was trained using derivatives to figure out which direction to adjust its parameters.
+The derivative tells the optimization algorithm which way is downhill. , moving in the direction of the negative derivative (gradient) to find the minimum.
 Every AI model you've ever used was trained with derivatives.

 Practice Problems